surabhilata/ECLIPSE/README.md

 ## Citation

-If you use ECLIPSE in your research, please cite this repository.
+If you use ECLIPSE in your research, please cite this preprint (https://www.biorxiv.org/cgi/content/short/2026.03.30.715302v1).

 Please also cite: